 - Many mammals can attack humans, and some are large enough to do serious harm or even kill people.
 Some more giant sea creatures, such as sharks or whales, could also be life-threatening to a human who gets too close.
 For these reasons alone, any photographer must know how to safely around potentially hazardous animals before photographing them in their natural habitat.

 - Expense is another consideration for wildlife photographers.
 For professional-quality photos taken at a high resolution with minimal noise and graininess (if you want your photos printed poster size), you’ll need to invest in an expensive camera body like an APS-C DSLR.
-A good lens, such as a telephoto zoom lens, can up-close detail without sacrificing image quality; 100-400mm focal length might do nicely depending on what type of shots they plan to take most frequently.
+A good lens, such as a telephoto zoom lens, can up-close detail without sacrificing image quality; a 100-400mm focal length might do nicely depending on what type of shots they plan to take most frequently.

 To be a Successful Conservation Photographer Practice Patience